istio/istio.io/content/en/docs/ops/configuration/traffic-management/protocol-selection/index.md

 Istio can automatically detect HTTP and HTTP/2 traffic.
 If the protocol cannot automatically be determined, traffic will be treated as plain TCP traffic.

-### Server first protocols

-Some protocols are "Server First" protocols, which means the server will send the first bytes.
-In these cases, automatic protocol detection will not function correctly, as Istio will determine the protocol based on the initial bytes.
-If you are using a server first protocol, you should follow the [explicit protocol selection instructions](#explicit-protocol-selection) to declare the protocol.

-The following protocols are known to be incompatible with automatic protocol selection, and must also be explicitly declared or they will be treated as TCP:
+The following protocols are known to be incompatible with automatic protocol selection, and must be [explicitly declared](#explicit-protocol-selection) or they will be treated as TCP:

 |Protocol|Port|
 |--------|----|